akvorado/akvorado/console/data/docs/05-troubleshooting.md

 requests is the first fix.
 If not enough, you can increase the number of workers.
 Workers handle SNMP requests synchronously.

-#### BMP collector

-The BMP collector may handle million of routes.
-This can stress the system during large updates.
-If you send many routes to the BMP collector, you can switch the RIB mode of the collector to `performance`.
-Check the [documentation about BMP](02-configuration.md#bmp) for more details.

 ### Reported traffic levels are incorrect

 Use `curl -s http://akvorado/api/v0/inlet/flows\?limit=1 | grep